P3dream/P3dream/README.md

 - 🌱 I’m currently learning C#, Git, Github, SQLserver, API Rest and creating endpoints.
 - 💞️ I’m looking to collaborate on my own development.
 - 📫 You can contact me at: pedropizzi23@Hotmail.com
+- 📫 You can also find me at Linkedin at: https://www.linkedin.com/in/pedrocarneiropizzi/
 <!---
 P3dream/P3dream is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.